Glossary of Moving Terms

 Claim: Shipper's statement of loss or damage to any of his or her household goods while they were in the care of the carrier or its agent.
 Such a statement is generally made on a "Claim Form".

-C.O.D.
-(Cash On Delivery): Shipments where customer pays moving charges at the time of delivery.
+(Collect On Delivery or Cash On Delivery): Shipments where customer pays moving charges at the time of delivery.
 For C.O.D. shipments, payment is required in cash, or by traveler's check, money order, cashier's check or credit card (pending a prior credit card approval process).
 Personal checks are not accepted for payment of C.O.D. charges.

 Consignee: The person to whom the shipment is to be delivered.